Thomas-Longworth/PeakPerformance-E-Commerce/README.md

 ### Project Goals

 PeakPerformance is my fifth and final Portfolio Project for Code Institute's Diploma in Full Stack Software Development (E-Commerce Applications).
-It is a Full Stack website at showcasing skill in HTML,CSS,Javascript,Bootstrap, Python and Django.
+It is a Full Stack website at showcasing skill in HTML, CSS, Javascript,Bootstrap, Python and Django.

 <br>

 ### E-Commerce Model

 PeakPerformance is an B2C e-commerce platform that specializes in selling gym/nutritional/apparel products to consumers.
 The goal is to provide customers with  good value, high quality products.
 The website is aimed at fitness enthusiasts of all ages.
 This is a Business to Consumer model and it aimed at appealing to both customers and site guests.
-It features a newsletters signup form where customer will be offered incentives such as exclusive deals, discounts, or relevant content to encourage signups.
+It alos features a newsletters signup form where customers will be offered incentives such as exclusive deals, discounts, or relevant content to encourage signups.

 <br>